Spine Surgeons conducting surgery for Schwannoma Tumors

 Due to the symptoms of schwannomas being similar to those of many other illnesses, diagnosis is challenging.
 They also have a very sluggish rate of growth, so whatever symptoms they do have are typically hardly perceptible.
 Your doctor may inquire about your signs and symptoms, go over your medical history, and do a routine physical examination, as well as a neurological assessment to determine whether you have a schwannoma.
 Your doctor could offer one or more of these diagnostic tests if symptoms point to the possibility that you have a schwannoma or another kind of nerve tumor:

 To take many pictures of your body, a CT scanner revolves around it.
-In order for your doctor to assess how your tumor’s growth could harm you, a computer utilizes the photos to create a comprehensive depiction of it.
+For your doctor to assess how your tumor’s growth could harm you, a computer utilizes the photos to create a comprehensive depiction of it.

 Electromyogram (EMG)